-Many people don’t realize there are differences in project management vs. product management, and they use the terms interchangeably.
-Both roles are often shortened to “PM,” and the people or teams in these roles are responsible for reaching established business goals.
-However, that’s where the similarities end, as these roles function quite differently.
+When it comes to project management vs. product management, the terms are often used interchangeably without consideration of their core differences.
+This could be because both concepts are often shortened to “PM,” and the people or teams in these roles are responsible for reaching established business goals.

 Understanding the key differences in product and project management can facilitate a better understanding of your company’s inner workings.
-In this article, we’ll explain the differences in these roles and introduce valuable tools and templates you can use on monday.com to help achieve your product vision or project plan.
+In this article, we’ll compare project and product management and introduce valuable tools and templates you can use on monday.com to help achieve your product vision or project plan.

 What is project management?

-Project managers oversee a project team responsible for applying the processes, skills, and experience necessary to achieve predetermined objectives.
-These objectives work within predefined parameters and with clear criteria that help your company move toward success.
-Project plans and objectives are often established using industry-accepted tools, like a Gantt chart or workflow chart.
+Project management is the process of overseeing a team responsible for applying the processes, skills, and experience necessary to achieve predetermined objectives.
+These objectives work within predefined parameters, with clear criteria, that help a project move towards successful completion of a primary objective or goal.

 You can use project management to: